In person in Olympia & online across Washington State

-I take a Neurodivergent-Affirming approach to therapy for ADHD.
+I take a Neurodivergent-Affirming approach to therapy for ADHD & Autism.
 What does this mean?
 It might be helpful to check in about terms first:

 Neurodiversity is the concept that there exist different neurotypes, or different ways that our brains function.
 Neurotypical describes “typical” neurological development and functioning, while neurodivergent is an umbrella term that encapsulates all other neurotypes, including those we’re born with - like ADHD, Autism, BiPolar, Dyslexia - and those that are acquired - like PTSD and Traumatic Brain Injuries (TBI).

 To be Neurodivergent-Affirming means that I recognize and support your neurotype, and view it as a unique part of you rather than a “disorder” or something that is “wrong” with you.
 There is nothing wrong with being neurodivergent!
-However, it can be difficult to function in a world designed for neurotypical people if you’re neurodivergent.
-I’m neurodivergent too (ADHD!), and while no two people are the same, I’m familiar with the challenges that often come with navigating our neurotypically-designed world as a neurodivergent person.
+However, it can be difficult to function in a world designed for “neurotypical” people when you’re neurodivergent.
+I’m neurodivergent too, and while no two people are the same, I’m familiar with the challenges that often come with navigating our neurotypically-designed world as a neurodivergent person.
 We’ll work with your mind and body’s natural tendencies and to help you live life in a way that works for you, rather than trying to change you to conform to neurotypical standards.

-In addition to helping people navigate challenges related to ADHD, I enjoy supporting people with other types of neurodivergence, including Autism, AuDHD (Autism+ADHD), PTSD, and those who are highly sensitive.
-I also specialize in helping adults overcome past abuse and relational trauma, or trauma that arises out of relationships with others.
+In addition to helping people navigate challenges related to ADHD & Autism, I also specialize in helping adults overcome past abuse and relational trauma - trauma that arises out of relationships with others.
+Additionally, I work frequently with people who are highly sensitive or vegan.
 I am LGBTQIA+ affirming and am honored to support others while they explore their identities.
 I work with adults of all genders, races, cultures, and orientations.

-• Make sense of your experiences and your life.
+• Better understand of your experiences and your life.

 • Identify and embrace your unique strengths.